 These living solutions are great even for seniors who don't have too many problems with chronic pains, as they don't have to rely on others to help them get in and out of bed.
 Your bedroom should be a place of comfort, and having an adjustable bed gives seniors the privacy they need to go about their usual sleep routine.

-Another aspect of adjustable beds that's worth noting is their zero gravity feature.
+Another aspect of adjustable beds that is worth noting is their zero-gravity feature.
 Yes, you read that right!
 Best Mattress Brand's overview of this preset notes that it works by letting the frame counteract the effects of gravity on the body, which means lifting your head and feet at specific positions so that they're supported.

 Of course, what is a bed without a mattress?
 While most adjustable bed options come with a mattress, this is completely optional.
 However, looking at a hospital bed should give you a good idea of what kind of mattress you need: it should be able to bend relatively well without being worn down.
 It also goes without saying that it should provide you with as much comfort as possible!